MarcelKoeberlin/knowledge/src/site/notes/Notes/Ultrafast Laser Physics.md

 $$E_{\text{out}} = E_{\text{in}} \cdot e^{i \varphi_{\text{lin}}} \cdot e^{i \Delta \varphi},$$
 where $\Delta \varphi = \frac{2 \pi}{\lambda_i}\left\{n_e\left(\theta\left(V_i\right)\right) - n_o\right\}$.

 Amplitude shaping is possible by stacking two liquid crystals rotated by $90^\circ$ relative to each other.
-This allows simultaneous control of amplitude and phase.
-However, pixelation imposes a limitation: phase changes between adjacent pixels must not exceed $\pi$.
+A limitation of this setup is pixelation, where phase changes between adjacent pixels must not exceed $\pi$.
 Otherwise, diffraction grating effects arise, causing satellite pulses at:
 $$t_{\text{sat}} = \pm \frac{2 \pi}{\Delta \omega_{\text{avg}}} \approx \pm \frac{\lambda^2}{c \Delta \lambda},$$
 where $\Delta \omega_{\text{avg}}$ is the average bandwidth per pixel.

 To mitigate pixelation, deformable mirror SLMs can be used, although they can only adjust the phase.
 Phase-shaping is generally prioritized, as it conveys more information than amplitude.
 SLMs are also effective for fine-tuning dispersion compensation and addressing higher-order dispersion.
-They are versatile tools in ultrafast optics, enabling precise control over the spectral and temporal characteristics of light pulses.

 ## 2.6 Fabry-Perot Interferometer